-This is the Final Part of SPIN’s November 1985 cover story on Bruce Springsteen.
-(Check out the others, by Glenn O’Brien, Richard Meltzer, and Tama Janowitz, respectively.)
+This is Part Four of SPIN‘s November 1985 cover story, “The Meaning of Bruce,” wherein we asked seven writers to consider the Springsteen phenomenon.
+(Check out the other essays, by Glenn O’Brien, Richard Meltzer, Tama Janowitz, Rich Stim, Scott Cohen, and Eric King, respectively.)

 What is refreshing and encouraging about Bruce Springsteen is his ability to translate both the form and some of the content of the blues.
 Springsteen is an American shouter, like the black country blues shouters from Leadbelly on, with an ear to James Brown and Wilson Pickett.